Photo credit: Glenn Carstens

 You will find having this checklist- as opposed to winging it alone- is a game changer.

-By signing up, you not only receive the free checklist, but you also get writing news, info about our courses (such as our upcoming extremely valuable Wrangling and Writing Your Book Proposal, Beginning May 6, 2019) editing services, discounts …
+By signing up, you not only receive the free checklist, but you also get writing news, info about our courses (such as our upcoming extremely valuable Wrangling and Writing Your Book Proposal) editing services, discounts …

 and all the new blogs in this series, including the next instalment: